 - Attendance affects learning, future earning, wellbeing and a sense of belonging

 As parents you have a legal duty to ensure that your child attends school on a regular basis.
 The Education Act 1996 makes it a criminal offence for a parent to “fail to secure their child’s regular attendance at school”.
 The recent amendments to the 2006 Regulations removes any reference to family holidays, extended leave and the statutory threshold of ten school days.
 The amendments also make it very clear that Head Teachers may not grant any leave of absence (holidays) during term time unless there are exceptional circumstances.
 The amendments give parents no entitlement to take their child out of school for a holiday in term time and require the Head Teacher and Governing Body to determine what the exceptional circumstances are.
-The decision will be made by me, the Head Teacher, and/or Governor.
-We will use my/our discretion to consider each request individually.
+The decision will be made by the Deputy Headteacher, the Headteacher, and/or Governor.
+We will use our discretion to consider each request individually.

 A Leave of Absence Form must be completed in advance and returned to the school.
 These forms can be collected from the School Office and, on completion, should be handed back to reception, so that a reply can be given.